Store Hours

 What's my planting zone?

-The best source of info is the seed packet your garden-to-be came in.
-It's key to successfully growing spring flowers, fruits, and vegetables — indoors or outdoors.
-Requirements vary from one type of fruit, flower, or veggie plant to the next.
-Some seeds should only be planted indoors, and your seed envelope will tell you that, too.
-For more details, check out how to plant seeds.
+The best source of info is the seed envelope your garden-to-be came in.
+It's key to successfully growing fruits, veggies, and spring flowers — indoors or outdoors.
+Requirements vary from one type of flower, fruit, or veggie plant to the next.
+Some seeds should only be sown indoors, and your seed package will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Should I use peat moss starters or coir starters?

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
-Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
-You might even want to directly plant seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-Growing season begins early and ends late in this part of the country.
 The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of plants, flowers, and veggies thrive in Florida and southern Georgia.
+A wide variety of veggies, flowers, and plants thrive in Florida and southern Georgia.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Start Seeds Indoors